noahehall/theBookOfNoah/programming_languages/javascript/_javascript.md

     9. PATCH: used to apply partial modifications

 ## Accessibility:
-  - Accessible: everyone can access the site's content and use it's functionality functionality
+  - Accessible: everyone can access the site's content and use it's functionality
     + for users who are experiencing some time of impairment
     + the sites' content should be available to everyone
     + the sites' functionality can be operated by anyone